 Natascha Rosenberg.
 She’s an artist and illustrator whose website I stumbled upon while looking for something else entirely.
 Her work is tremendously cool.
 Go and look at it!
 If you don’t like my work enough to buy it, buy hers!

-I’m a visual artist living in central Finland.
-I create surrealistic dolls utilizing a variety of materials and techniques.
+I’m a visual artist living in Wilmington, Delaware.
+I create many different kinds of dolls, utilizing a variety of materials and techniques.